-Voicemail is typically left when a voice channel to an intended
+Voicemail is typically left when connection to a voice channel

-recipient is not possible, due to a hardware or availability
+to an intended recipient is not possible, due to a hardware or

-issue.
-Systems may include the capacity to convert a voice
+availability issue.
+Systems may include the capacity to convert

-message to text or email, reducing storage needs and cost.
+a voice message to text or email, reducing storage needs and

-Voicemail systems are typically vulnerable to hacking when users
+cost.
+Voicemail systems are typically vulnerable to hacking when

-continue to use default passwords.
-They are vulnerable to attack
+users continue to use default passwords.
+They are vulnerable to

 notification, but actually contains a malware payload.